Reviews Report

 To help your teen establish a foundation of safe driving behaviors, here are some safety tips to employ:

-• Eliminate distracted driving: Because teens do not have the experience to have full situational awareness, they must eliminate all distractions by having their phone on a do not disturb setting.
+- Eliminate distracted driving: Because teens do not have the experience to have full situational awareness, they must eliminate all distractions by having their phone on a do not disturb setting.
 Doing this prevents them from glancing down at their phones, so their sole focus is on the road.
+Consider enabling iPhone Driving Focus/Android Do Not Disturb While Driving before every trip (Apple Support: Driving Focus).

 How Driving Incidents Affect Teen’s Auto Insurance

 Another part of educating teen drivers is explaining how auto insurance works.
 Parents can do this by reviewing their teen’s auto insurance policy with them.
 Show them how much the auto insurance premium is and what it covers relative to property damages, medical expenses, how deductibles work, and more.
-Parents can also use this opportunity to show their teens how to shop for the best auto insurance policies
+Parents can also use this opportunity to show their teens how to shop for the best auto insurance policies.
+Teens usually pay less when added to a parent policy and may qualify for good-student, driver-training, and telematics discounts.
+Note that overall auto insurance prices rose sharply through 2024, increasing the dollar impact of teen surcharges (BLS CPI).

 With summer fast approaching, many will be eager to take to the roads once again.
-With the increased traffic and higher incidences of DUI-related traffic fatalities in the summer, your teen must have a solid foundation of safe driving techniques.
+With the increased traffic and historically higher incidences of DUI-related traffic fatalities around summer holidays, your teen must have a solid foundation of safe driving techniques.
 Parents can also encourage safe driving behaviors in their children by setting an example to follow.

 “Setting a good example of safe driving is an important part of making sure your teen understands how to keep safe on the road,” Ferraro remarks.
 “Keep both hands on the wheel, avoid fiddling with the radio or your phone and demonstrate strong defensive driving.”